List of The Idolmaster characters: Cinderella Project

 Mio is an energetic girl who tends to get ahead of herself when it comes to wanting to become a popular idol.
 She is the de facto leader of "New Generations" and seems somewhat similar to the Futami twins, Ami and Mami, both in her expression and playful attitude.
 She even has a habit of referring to people around her with nicknames, much like the Futami twins.
 Although she had auditioned for the Cinderella Project before, she came up short.
 She eventually managed to get through on her second try.
 She tends to be very good with singing and dancing, though she can get tired quite easily during lessons.
 During the first mini-concert for "New Generations" to promote their Debut CD, she became disappointed with the small crowd that turned up and almost quit being an idol altogether because of it.
 After some time, the Producer and fellow idols convinced Mio to stay as an idol, and she has since been less focused on the size of crowds at concerts, instead focusing on the excitement of the crowd.

-Her Cinderella Master single, released on January 23, 2013, charted on the Oricon Singles Chart for four weeks and topped at #9 on February 4.
+Her Cinderella Master single, released on January 23, 2013, charted on the Oricon Singles Chart for four weeks and topped at No. 9 on February 4.